McKnightstown, Pennsylvania

 McKnightstown is a census-designated place (CDP) in Franklin Township, Adams County, Pennsylvania, United States.
 It was formerly part of the Cashtown-McKnightstown CDP as of the 2000 census, and was then split into two separate CDPs for the 2010 census.

+History

+The founder of the Eshelman manufacturing company was born in the town, and the 1919 Motor Transport Corps convoy travelled through the town on the Lincoln Highway before a modern highway bypassed the town in 1948–9.

+Demographics

 As of the 2020 census the population was 387.

-The founder of the Eshelman manufacturing company was born in the town, and the 1919 Motor Transport Corps convoy travelled through the town on the Lincoln Highway before a modern highway bypassed the town in 1948-9.

-Demographics
+Education

+It is in the Gettysburg Area School District.

+Franklin Township Elementary School has an Orrtanna post office address, but is physically in the Cashtown CDP.
+This is the zoned school for McKnightstown.
+The district's comprehensive middle and high schools are Gettysburg Area Middle School and Gettysburg Area High School.